Stone Floor Cleaning Warwickshire

 Yes, we have a range of fillers we can use to repair chipped or dented stone.
 Please note we can only carry out floor repairs as part of a full deep clean or restoration for your stone floor.
 Unfortunately, we are not able to attend to carry out repairs in isolation.

 Usually we are able to stabilise stone flooring where it has become loose.
 We can repair grouting and make spot repairs to the subfloor where necessary.
-Please note we can only carry out floor repairs as part of a full deep clean or restoration for your stone floor.
+However please note, we do not offer a re-grouting service and we can only carry out floor repairs as part of a full deep clean or restoration for your stone floor.
 Unfortunately, we are not able to attend to carry out repairs in isolation.

 Almost certainly.
 Send us a picture or a description and we’ll identify your stone.
 We always assess a surface before work starts in order to pick the most appropriate solution.